-The first webinar titled “DECISIVE: The Concept” looked at the underlying principles the project is based on, including micro anaerobic digestion, solid state fermentation and using Stirling engine for obtaining energy.
-Many project partners, including INRAE, the Autonomous University of Barcelona, Aeris and ITS Energy were working hard in order to adapt various processes to the scale the project had been aiming at.
-This webinar was a perfect occassion for them to highlight not only what they’ve been through but also the results they achieved.
+The first webinar titled “DECISIVE: The Concept” looked at the underlying principles the project is based on, including micro anaerobic digestion, solid state fermentation, and using Stirling engine for obtaining energy.
+Many project partners, including INRAE, the Autonomous University of Barcelona, Aeris and ITS Energy are working hard in order to adapt various processes to a smaller scale.
+This webinar was a perfect occasion for them to highlight not only what the development of these different processes, but also the results they achieved.

-The webinar was opened by Anne Tremier, both as the project’s coordinator but also an INRAE researcher who was overlooking the micro AD adaptation from the very beginning.
-Not only she presented the already existing solution using micro AD but she also presented the groundbreaking results of the two-phase micro AD they recently started examining in laboratory conditions.
-Oscar Prado of Aeris later intervened with his explanation of solid state fermentation which has a complementary role in the DECISIVE concept as it further valorises the digestate which comnes out of the anaerobic digestion and turns it into biofertiliser or potentially biopesticide.
-Claudio Fontana of ITS Energy completed the webinar with his story on the Stirling engine, a century old technology which is now having its second life and being very adaptive to small scale biogas production facilities.
+The webinar was opened by Anne Tremier, both as the project’s coordinator but also an INRAE researcher who was overlooking the micro anaerobic digestion (micro AD) adaptation from the very beginning.
+She presented the already existing solutions, then introduced the ground-breaking results of the two-phase micro AD that INRAE recently started examining in laboratory conditions.
+Oscar Prado of Aeris later intervened to introduce solid state fermentation which has a complementary role in the DECISIVE concept as it further valorises the digestate which comes out of the anaerobic digestion and turns it into biofertiliser or potentially biopesticide.
+Claudio Fontana of ITS Energy completed the webinar with his story on the Stirling engine, a century old technology which is now having a second life, being very adaptive to small scale biogas production facilities.

 Anne Tremier, who opened the webinar also had the honour to close it with her words: “The COVID pandemic affected the project a lot, from the very start we never ever imagined that such a thing could occur, cutting off the biowaste intake.
 However, the lesson we learnt that we can now share with others was that decentralised biowaste treatment facilities are way easier to restart after such a period than centralised, large scale plants”.